Tchibo Joint Forces!®

-The aim is to use the measures from the toolbox to increase the quality and quantity of the participating farmers’ coffee and increase profitability.
-On the long term the aim is to improve the local structures in such a way that the measures have a lasting effect.
-For instance, we offer training sessions on using fertilisers and pesticides, on accounting, and the sales processes.
+The aim is to increase the quality and quantity of the participating farmers’ coffee and thus, their profitability.
+We want to improve the local structures in such a way that the measures have a lasting effect – even if this takes time.
+For instance, we fund our partners’ training on using fertilisers and pesticides, on accounting, and on the sales process.
 By maintaining long-term, stable supplier relationships and reinforcing compliance in the supply chain with standards organisations, we maintain and improve the conditions for growing high-quality coffee.
 We also focus on specific topics, such as farming as a family business, or educational opportunities for children and teens, to also involve the farmers’ families and communities in sustainable development and thus improve the overall living conditions in these regions.

 Initial assessment of the effectiveness of Tchibo Joint Forces!® in Brazil

 In 2016 we began to assess the effectiveness of Tchibo Joint Forces!®, to identify the measures that help farmers the most.
-The first assessment was carried out at the Minas Gerais project in Brazil where we buy Fairtrade-certified green coffee from COOPFAM.
-One of the most important findings of this assessment was that the coffee farmers prefer to sell their beans to the COOPFAM cooperative, as they offer them competitive prices, and consider their training offers to be helpful.
+We carried out the first baseline assessment at the Minas Gerais project in Brazil, where we buy Fairtrade-certified green coffee from COOPFAM.
+One of the most important findings of this assessment was that the coffee farmers prefer to sell their beans to the COOPFAM cooperative: they pay competitive prices, and offer training that the farmers feel is helpful.
 Most would like to sell exclusively to COOPFAM, but not all coffee beans are accepted due to a lack of quality in some cases.
 At the same time, it emerged that there are still no adequate best-practice methods regarding the use of pesticides, only for weeding and pruning.
-A need for improvement was seen during post-harvest processes (e.g. drying processes and storage).
-All in all, the farmers cannot estimate their costs very well, and do not keep a record of these costs.
+A need for improvement was identified during post-harvest processes (e.g. drying processes and storage).
+All in all, the farmers are not very good at estimating their costs, nor do they keep a record of these costs.

-Based on the results of the effectiveness assessment, we came up with the following measures: The farmers will receive training to improve post-harvest practices as well as for profitability calculation.
+Based on the results of the effectiveness assessment, we came up with the following measures: The farmers will be offered training to improve post-harvest practices as well as for profitability calculation.
 The participation of women will be increased in addition to the existing COOPFAM programmes.
-Best practice for the control of pests and diseases will be presented, and taste training (‘cupping’) will be given to improve the understanding of coffee grades.
+In addition, best practice for the control of pests and diseases will be presented, and taste training (‘cuppings’) will be hosted to improve the understanding of coffee grades.